orel33/local-mail-agent/README.md

 This repository contains [Dockerfile](Dockerfile) and [configuration files](config/) for a Docker image, that runs a **local-only mail agent** on Linux (Debian 12).
-This image is published to the [Docker Hub](https://hub.docker.com/repository/docker/orel33/local-mail-agent).
+This image is published in the [Docker Hub](https://hub.docker.com/repository/docker/orel33/local-mail-agent).
 Besides, this repository contains scripts to build & run this image.